asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Discussions and conclusion

-Regarding \textbf{domain partitioning} and \textbf{domain wall stability}, considering the simulations listed in table \ref{tab:modelparameters} and displayed in figure \ref{fig:background_overview}, and the ones shown in appendix \ref{A:parameters} in figures \ref{fig:A:parameter_stability} and \ref{fig:A:parameter_collapses}, we make the following observations: \begin{enumerate} \item Domain wall stability seems to be improved by decreasing $L_C$ and $z_*$. \item Domain wall stability and partitioning seems to be almost unaffected by varying $\bar \beta$.
-However, for larger $\bar\beta$'s, we expect the secondary effect of enhanced clustering along the walls that in turn the domain walls pin to, which enhances stability. \item Although we are unable to find stable domain walls for asymmetric potentials $\Delta\beta\neq 0$, we are able to make them quasi-stable on presumably arbitrarily large time-scales by sufficiently decreasing $L_C$ and $z_*$. \item Domain wall instability and effect on partitioning caused by having an asymmetric potential seems to depend only on the relative level of asymmetry $\Delta\beta/\bar \beta$, and is unaffected if this is kept constant when changing the $\beta$'s. \item By decreasing the Compton wavelength, we find less variability in the fraction of positive minimum, meaning that the domain size has decreased so that we are resolving more of them, giving the fraction of positive minimum $\sim 0.5$ as expected from the initial $\mathbb Z_2$ symmetry. \end{enumerate} These observations suggest that for this part of the parameter space, the pinning of domain walls to the filaments of large scale structure is enhanced by having larger density contrasts in the filaments (later time symmetry breaking) and having interaction of the field with smaller scale structures (smaller $L_C$).
-Intuitively, we would believe there to be a feedback process, where the enhanced clustering in the domain walls by itself would increase their stability, by either increasing the filaments' density contrasts or creating wall structures where there were no filaments originally.
-We see no strong indications that this is the case, but perhaps this effect becomes more important towards larger values of $\beta$.
-We do see some slight differences between model \rom{2} and \rom{3} in figures \ref{fig:field_cartoon} and \ref{fig:aq_cartoon}, such as the collapse of the small centre-left positive-minimum island, indicating that this effect is not entirely absent.
+For domain partitioning and domain wall stability, considering the simulations listed in table \ref{tab:modelparameters} and displayed in figure \ref{fig:background_overview}, and those shown in appendix \ref{A:parameters} in figures \ref{fig:A:parameter_stability} and \ref{fig:A:parameter_collapses}, we list our observations below. \begin{enumerate} \item The domain wall stability seems to be improved when $L_C$ and $z_*$ are decreased. \item The domain wall stability and partitioning seems to be almost unaffected when $\bar \beta$ is varied.
+However, for larger $\bar\beta$s, we expect the secondary effect of enhanced clustering along the walls to which in turn the domain walls are pinned, which enhances stability. \item Although we were unable to find stable domain walls for asymmetric potentials $\Delta\beta\neq 0$, we were able to make them quasi-stable on presumably arbitrarily long timescales by sufficiently decreasing $L_C$ and $z_*$. \item The domain wall instability and the effect on partitioning caused by the asymmetric potential seem to depend only on the relative level of asymmetry $\Delta\beta/\bar \beta$. {The stability} was not affected when this was kept constant, but the $\beta$s were changed. \item By decreasing the Compton wavelength, we find less variability in the fraction of positive minimum, meaning that the domain size has decreased so that we resolved more minima.
+This means that the fraction of positive minima is $\sim 0.5$, as expected from the initial $\mathbb Z_2$ symmetry. \end{enumerate} These observations suggest that for this part of the parameter space, the pinning of domain walls to the filaments of large-scale structure is enhanced by the higher density contrasts in the filaments (later-time symmetry breaking) and by the interaction of the field with smaller-scale structures (smaller $L_C$).
+Intuitively, we would expect there to be a feedback process in which the enhanced clustering in the domain walls by itself would increase their stability by either increasing the filament density contrasts or creating wall structures where no filaments were originally.
+We see no strong indications that this were the case, but this effect might become more important at higher values of $\beta$.
+Some {subtle} differences between model \rom{2} and \rom{3} are visible in figures \ref{fig:field_cartoon} and \ref{fig:aq_cartoon}, such as the {$z=0.2$} collapse of the small centre-left positive-minimum island {(approximately located at coordinates $(0.1,0.4)B$, where $B$ is the box size)}, indicating that this effect is not entirely absent.